mcconnelljk/mcconnelljk/README.md

 ### Hi there 👋

+My name is Jaclyn.

+- 🔭 I’m currently working on finishing up a masters in decision analytics
+- 🌱 I’m currently learning machine learning and python programming

+## Need.
+More.
+Content.
+I'm still figuring out the rest :)

 <!--
 **mcconnelljk/mcconnelljk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.